David J. Brewer: Kansas Supreme Court (1870–1884)

 In 1870, the state's Republicans unexpectedly nominated Brewer instead of incumbent Justice Jacob Safford for a seat on the Kansas Supreme Court.
 In the heavily Republican state, Brewer won the general election handily; he was easily reelected in 1876 and 1882.
 According to Brian J. Moline, his opinions on the state Supreme Court, "while well within the conventions of the time, exhibit an individualistic, even progressive, instinct".
 In a landmark women's rights decision in Wright v.
 Noell, he ruled in favor of a woman who had been elected to serve as county superintendent of public instruction, reversing a lower court's holding that she was ineligible to serve.
 Brewer rendered rulings that were sympathetic to Native Americans, and he emphasized the best interests of the child in child custody cases.

 In Board of Education v.
-Tinnon, the court ruled 2–1 that the city of Ottawa, Kansas, could not lawfully segregate its schools.
-Justice Daniel M. Valentine's majority opinion concluded that local school boards had no authority beyond the powers expressly given to them by state law; since state law did not expressly authorize school boards to create separate schools for blacks and whites, he determined that segregation in Ottawa was not permissible.
+Tinnon, Brewer dissented when the court held that the city of Ottawa, Kansas, could not lawfully segregate its schools.
+Justice Daniel M. Valentine's opinion for a 2–1 majority concluded that local school boards had no authority beyond the powers expressly given to them by state law; since state law did not expressly authorize school boards to create separate schools for blacks and whites, he determined that segregation in Ottawa was not permissible.
 In what the law professor Andrew Kull characterized as an "angry dissent", Brewer disagreed.
 He maintained that school boards could act without explicit authorization from the legislature, and he also argued that racial segregation did not violate the Fourteenth Amendment to the U.S. Constitution, writing that "each State has the power to classify school children by color, sex, or otherwise, as to its legislature shall seem wisest and best".
-In his biography of Brewer, the historian Michael J. Brodhead maintained that the justice's reasoning was "not overtly racist" and rested instead on his long-standing support for local self-governance; the legal scholar Arnold M. Paul, by contrast, argued that the opinion exhibited "an insensitivity to social problems ... combined with a simplistic legal formalism".
+In his biography of Brewer, the historian Michael J. Brodhead maintained that the justice's reasoning was "not overtly racist" and rested instead on his longstanding support for local self-governance; the legal scholar Arnold M. Paul, by contrast, argued that the opinion exhibited "an insensitivity to social problems ... combined with a simplistic legal formalism".

 According to Paul, cases in the 1880s involving Kansas's prohibition of alcohol "mark the decisive turning points in Brewer's shift to hard-line conservatism".
 In State v.
 Mugler, a brewer challenged a state law that forbade the manufacture of beer, arguing that it deprived him of his property without due process of law.
 The court ruled against him on the basis that the law fell within the state's police power.
 Although Brewer did not formally dissent, he expressed his reservations about the majority's conclusions, suggesting that the law in effect deprived the brewer of his property without just compensation.
+(Mugler appealed to the U.S. Supreme Court, but in Mugler v.
+Kansas, it ruled that the prohibition law was constitutional.)
 Brewer's opinion in Mugler presaged the protective attitude toward property rights that he later displayed on the U.S. Supreme Court.